Alex Murphy (basketball): Reclassification

 On April 19, 2011, Murphy announced that he would reclassify and be graduating a year early from St. Mark's School and would enroll at Duke University a year earlier than expected.
 Having met all academic requirements necessary to do this, Murphy was able to enroll at Duke in the summer of 2011, and was the fifth member of Duke's 2011 recruiting class.
 "It was a very difficult decision but at the end of the day, I thought this was the best thing for my future," Murphy said.
 "It's a great opportunity."

-College
+College career

 Redshirt (2011-2012)

 In December 2011, Murphy decided to redshirt his freshman season with fellow recruit Marshall Plumlee.
 Murphy said, "It's still to be determined, but a redshirt year is most likely what I'm going to do.
 That's the plan right now." after No. 5 Duke beat Washington, 86–80, at Madison Square Garden.

 Professional career

 On August 4, 2017, Murphy signed his first professional contract with Joensuun Kataja of the Finnish Korisliiga.

 On July 13, 2018, Murphy signed a one-year deal with Szolnoki Olaj KK of the Hungarian League.

 On August 5, 2019, he signed with Delteco Gipuzkoa Basket.

+On August 9, 2020, Murphy signed with Granada.

+On June 28, 2021, Murphy signed with Fukushima Firebonds of the B.League.

+On July 28, 2022, Murphy signed with Levanga Hokkaido of the B.League.

+On August 12, 2023, Murphy signed with CB Estudiantes.

+On June 25, 2024, Murphy signed with Tryhoop Okayama of the B.League.
+On January 6, 2025, his contract was terminated.
+On January 31, he signed with Alvark Tokyo of the B.League.
+On February 27, his contract was expired.
+On March 4, he signed with Shimane Susanoo Magic of the B.League.
+On April 17, his contract was terminated.

+Personal life

+Murphy's father, Jay Murphy, is a former NBA player.
+His mother, Päivi, from whom he gained a Finnish citizenship by birth, played for the Finland women's national basketball team from 1988 to 1994.
+His older brother Erik Murphy is also a professional basketball player.
+The Murphys are Catholic and members of Saint Francis of Assisi Parish in Wakefield, Rhode Island.

+He holds both Finnish and American passports.

 International

 Murphy played for Finland at the FIBA U20 European Championships in the summer of 2012.

-Murphy is now a member of the Finnish men's national team.
+Murphy is now a member of the Finland men's national basketball team and represented Finland at the 2023 FIBA Basketball World Cup.